curl/curl/tests/runtests.md

 The test script checks most of these by itself to determine when it is safe to attempt to run each test.
-Those which cannot be run due to failed requirements will simply be skipped and listed at the completion of all test cases.
+Those which cannot be run due to failed requirements are simply skipped and listed at the completion of all test cases.
 In some unusual configurations, the test script cannot make the correct determination for all tests.
 In these cases, the problematic tests can be skipped using the "!keyword" skip feature documented earlier.